Key takeaways:

 This powerful tool gives everyone better visibility into project progress, all the way down to the task level.
 You can share the same work item across multiple teams and workflows, without having to duplicate it.
 This means everyone can see work in the context of their own workflows or organization.

-For instance, a marketing campaign can be tagged in your design team’s core workflow, as well as in your sales team’s tasks, without cluttering your workspace.
+For instance, a marketing campaign can be tagged in your graphic design team’s core workflow, as well as in your sales team’s tasks, without cluttering your workspace.
 Or your engineers can keep a task in their weekly sprint project, while your PMO views it through their upcoming milestones report.

-Read more about cross-tagging in our post: How cross-tagging in Wrike opens up your team’s project visibility (Infographic)
+Learn more: How cross-tagging in Wrike opens up your team’s project visibility (Infographic)

 Fully automated workflows